dareneiri/dareneiri.github.com/about/index.md

 Hey!
 Thanks for stopping by.
 If you are looking for information about my academic research, go to [my other page](https://darenmeiri.wordpress.com/)

-I am a long-time IT help desk/systems technician, first at UC San Diego's Academic Computing & Media Services, and now with Wolfram Research.
-For some of that time, I was simultaneously involved with scientific research on honey bees (my BS and MS degrees are in biology).
-Pursuing my academic interests, I started a PhD program at the University of Texas, Austin.
-That  lasted a year, simply because it no longer aligned with my [long-term personal goals](https://darenmeiri.wordpress.com/2014/10/30/why-i-decided-to-leave-academia/).
+I am currently a data analyst for an electronic health record software company.
+Previously I worked in IT support/administration at UC San Diego and Wolfram Research.
+My formal education is in biology (BS and MS in Biology) and was able to publish two peer-reviewed papers on honey bee health.
+I started a PhD program at the University of Texas, Austin, but left because it no longer aligned with my [long-term personal goals](https://darenmeiri.wordpress.com/2014/10/30/why-i-decided-to-leave-academia/).

-My goal here is to write about these topics, teach myself a few things, and improve my knowledge and technical skills in the process.
+I strongly believe in documentation.
+Clear documentation.
+Through documentation.
+This website serves as a resource to myself, and hopefully others, who are trying to find documentation online to do X or Y and accomplish Z.

 ## The Name